 Violinist, voracious reader, social media expert, and a celebrated writer, Vasudev wears many hats and that too with panache!
 Aloof of the worldly whims he enjoys the company of his beloved dogs.
 Obliging Kaalicharan’s perpetual requests for a bedtime story, Vasudev dug out a humorous story which is supposedly written by a dog and reveals the secret life of woofs.
 Look out for the mystifying conclusion to this trancing tale!

 My flank itched and so I scratched myself.
 Then my ear, so I scratched again.
-Then there was an irritation near my tail, so I twisted backward and gnawed away.
+Then there was an irritation near my tail, so I twisted backwards and gnawed away.

 “That filthy dog needs to be thrown out,” screamed the bad-tempered aunt of my ‘mistress’.
 “What if he has a horrible disease?”